SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeCommitRepositoryRepositoryTrigger.md

 ```

 ### -DestinationArn
-The ARN of the resource that is the target for a trigger.
-For example, the ARN of a topic in Amazon SNS.
+The ARN of the resource that is the target for a trigger for example, the ARN of a topic in Amazon SNS.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codecommit-repository-repositorytrigger.html#cfn-codecommit-repository-repositorytrigger-destinationarn
 PrimitiveType: String